Hanford Site: Manhattan Project

-Contractor selection
+Background

 During World War II, the S-1 Section of the federal Office of Scientific Research and Development (OSRD) sponsored a research project on plutonium.
 Research was conducted by scientists at the University of Chicago Metallurgical Laboratory.
 At the time, plutonium was a rare element that had only recently been synthesized in laboratories.
 It was theorized that plutonium was fissile and could be used in an atomic bomb.
 The United States government was concerned that Nazi Germany was developing a nuclear weapons program.
 The Metallurgical Laboratory physicists worked on designing nuclear reactors ("piles") that could irradiate uranium and transmute it into plutonium.
 Meanwhile, chemists investigated ways to separate plutonium from uranium.

+DuPont appointment

 In September 1942, Brigadier General Leslie R. Groves Jr. became the director of the Manhattan Project, as it came to be known.
 The project to build industrial-size plants for the manufacture of plutonium was codenamed the X10 project.
 Groves engaged DuPont, a firm he had worked with in the past on the construction of explosives plants, to design, construct, and operate the plutonium manufacturing complex.

 To avoid being labeled as merchants of death, as the company had been after World War I, DuPont's executive committee insisted that it should receive no payment.
 For legal reasons, a Cost Plus Fixed Fee contract was agreed, with a fee of one dollar.
 The president of DuPont, Walter S. Carpenter Jr., was given assurances that the government was assuming all responsibility for the hazards involved in the project.